8 Delicious Side Dishes To Enjoy With Picanha

 Picanha is taken from the top of the rump, and is traditionally quite small.
 If you see a big picanha steak, it likely contains other cuts!

-Interested in trying picanha?
+So you’re interested in trying picanha?
 Then you probably want the right side to go with it!
 In Brazil, people eat picanha at a churrascaria, or barbecue, with a huge range of sides.

 At home, we recommend looking for Brazilian flavors, to complement this powerful cut of beef!